 commits an offence.

-Penalty: For a first offence under paragraph (a) or (b), not more than $1 000; for any subsequent offence under the same paragraph, not more than $5 000.
+Penalty: a fine of $50 000.

-(2) A person who wishes to bring a declared animal of category A1 into the State or part of the State for scientific or educational purposes may apply to the Protection Board for permission to bring that animal into the State, or that part of the State, as the case may be, and the Protection Board may grant such permission subject to such conditions and restrictions as it considers necessary, or may refuse such permission.
+(2) A person who wishes to bring a declared animal of category A1 into the State or part of the State for scientific or educational purposes may apply to the Director General for permission to bring that animal into the State, or that part of the State, as the case may be, and the Director General may grant such permission subject to such conditions and restrictions as the Director General considers necessary, or may refuse such permission.

 (3) Permission under subsection (2) may be applied for and granted in conjunction with permission under section 80(2).

-(4) In proceedings for an offence against subsection (1)(a) or (b) it is a defence for the accused to show that the declared animal was brought into the State or part of the State, as the case may be, pursuant to permission granted by the Protection Board under subsection (2) and in accordance with the conditions and restrictions imposed by the Protection Board under subsection (2).
+(4) In proceedings for an offence against subsection (1)(a) or (b) it is a defence for the accused to show that the declared animal was brought into the State or part of the State, as the case may be, pursuant to permission granted by the Director General under subsection (2) and in accordance with the conditions and restrictions imposed by the Director General under subsection (2).

 [Section 77 amended by No. 59 of 1986 s.
 7; No. 20 of 1989 s.
 3; No. 84 of 2004 s.
-82.]
+82; No. 46 of 2010 s.
+36 and 55(2).]

 78. Restrictions on introduction of category A4 animals